MicrosoftDocs/customer-insights/export-marketo.md

 # Connector for Mailchimp (preview)

-Export segments of unified customer profiles to generate campaigns, provide email marketing and leverage specific groups of customers with Marketo.
+Export segments of unified customer profiles to generate campaigns, provide email marketing and use specific groups of customers with Marketo.

 ## Prerequisites